Many popular Muslim speakers are quoting this ḥadith:

 - Given the assessments upon this narrator from these Imām’s: Ibn Ḥibbān, Tirmidhi, Bukhāri and others, we cannot concur that this narration is Ṣaḥīḥ (authentic), rather, it is ḍaef (weak).

 - There may be some who might seek to contend that there is also a similar narration in wording that is reported, ostensibly, through Jābir ibn Abdullah, may Allah be pleased with him.
-Yet this is of no avail, since the report traditions are also not Ṣaḥīḥ (authentic).
+Yet this is of no avail, since the reported traditions are also not Ṣaḥīḥ (authentic).
 The similar reported wording is:

 نهيت عن صوتين أحمقين فاجرين، صوت عند نعمة: لهو ولعب ومزامير شيطان وصوت عند مصيبة: لطم وجوه وشق جيوب ورنة شيطان